Child marriage by 15

 South Africa ratified the Convention on the Rights of the Child in 1995, which sets a minimum age of marriage of 18, and the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) in 1995, which obligates states to ensure free and full consent to marriage.

-During its 2016 review, the UN Child Rights Committee expressed deep concerns about the persistence of child marriage, virginity testing and ukuthwala.
+During its 2016 review, the UN Committee on the Rights of the Child expressed deep concerns about the persistence of child marriage, virginity testing and ukuthwala.
 It also raised concerns that the Children’s Act of 2005 sets the minimum age of marriage at 12 for girls, and that the Marriage Act of 1961 and the Recognition of Customary Marriages Act of 1998, set different conditions for marriages of girls under the age of 18.
 The Committee urged the South African government to harmonise legislation in order to ensure the minimum age of marriage is 18 for both girls and boys.

 During its 2017 Universal Periodic Review, South Africa agreed to review recommendations to harmonize legislation to ensure that the minimum age for marriage is established at 18 years for both boys and girls and develop specific measures to educate society on customary practices leading to forced and child marriage.